OntimizeWeb/ontimize-web-ngx-charts/README.md

 ## 📜 Introduction

-The Ontimize Web Charts is an implementation of ngx-charts and d3 charts library for using into OntimizeWeb web applications.
+The Ontimize Web Charts is an implementation of @swimlane/ngx-charts library for using into OntimizeWeb web applications.

 ### 📖 Documentation

-Check out our [documentation site](https://ontimizeweb.github.io/docs/v8/charts/overview/) to learn how to install and use it into an OntimizeWeb application.
+Check out our [documentation site](https://ontimizeweb.github.io/docs/v15/charts/overview/) to learn how to install and use it into an OntimizeWeb application.

 ## :rocket: Demo

-Check out our demo application in the following [link](https://try.imatia.com/ontimizeweb/v8/charts/).
+Check out our demo application in the following [link](https://try.imatia.com/ontimizeweb/v15/charts/).

 ## 💡 Ideas